Demarcus Robinson: 2017

 The Chiefs opted to release wide receiver Jeremy Maclin during training camp and held an open competition for his vacant starting wide receiver role.
 Robinson competed against Chris Conley, Tyreek Hill, De'Anthony Thomas, Albert Wilson, and Kenny Cook.
 He was named the fifth wide receiver on the depth chart behind Conley, Hill, Wilson, and Thomas.

-On September 24, 2017, Robinson caught two passes for nine yards during a 24–10 victory at the Los Angeles Chargers.
-He made his first career reception on a two-yard pass by quarterback Alex Smith before being tackled by cornerback Desmond King in the third quarter.
-On October 15, 2017, he earned his first career start after Albert Wilson suffered a knee injury and Chris Conley was placed on injured/reserve with a ruptured achilles.
-He made one reception for 16 yards in their 13–19 loss to the Steelers.
-The following week, he made his second consecutive start and caught a season-high five passes for 69 yards in the Chiefs’ 31–30 loss at the Oakland Raiders.
-On December 31, 2017, Robinson made his eighth start of the season, replacing Tyreek Hill who was inactive after suffering a death in his family.
-Robinson went on to make four receptions for 31 yards in a 27–24 win at the Denver Broncos.
-He finished the season with 21 receptions for 212 receiving yards in 16 games and eight starts.
-The Chiefs finished first in the AFC West with a 10–6 record.
-On January 6, 2018, Robinson made his first career postseason start and caught four passes for 57 yards and a touchdown during the Chiefs' 22–21 AFC Wild Card Round loss to the Tennessee Titans.
-He scored the first touchdown of his career on a 14-yard pass by Alex Smith in the second quarter.
+During a Week 3 24–10 road victory over the Los Angeles Chargers, Robinson caught two passes for nine yards.
+He made his first career reception on a two-yard pass from quarterback Alex Smith before being tackled by cornerback Desmond King in the third quarter.
+Three weeks later against the Steelers, Robinson earned his first career start after Albert Wilson suffered a knee injury and Chris Conley was placed on injured reserve with a ruptured Achilles.
+Robinson finished the 19–13 loss with a 16-yard reception.
+In the next game against the Oakland Raiders on Thursday Night Football, he made his second consecutive start and caught a season-high five passes for 69 yards during the narrow 31–30 road loss.
+During the regular-season finale against the Denver Broncos, Robinson made his eighth start of the season, replacing Tyreek Hill who was inactive after suffering a death in his family.
+Robinson finished the 27–24 road victory with four receptions for 31 yards.

-2018–2021

-In the 2018 season, Robinson appeared in all 16 regular season games, of which he started five.
-He recorded 22 receptions for 288 receiving yards and four receiving touchdowns.
-He scored a receiving touchdown in the last three games.
-In Week 17, he caught an 89-yard touchdown against the Raiders, which was Patrick Mahomes's 50th touchdown pass of the season.

-In Week 2 of the 2019 season against the Raiders, Robinson caught six passes for 172 yards and two touchdowns as the Chiefs won 28–10.
-Overall, Robinson finished the 2019 season with 32 receptions for 449 receiving yards and four receiving touchdowns.
-Robinson won his first championship when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
-He contributed on offense and special teams in the game but did not record a target or catch.
+Robinson finished his second professional season with 21 receptions for 212 yards in 16 games and eight starts.
+The Chiefs finished the 2017 season atop the AFC West with a 10–6 record and qualified for the playoffs as the #4-seed.
+During the Wild Card Round against to the Tennessee Titans, Robinson made his first career postseason start and caught four passes for 57 yards and his first NFL touchdown on a 14-yard reception from Alex Smith in the second quarter of the narrow 22–21 loss.

+2018

+During Week 2 against the Steelers, Robinson caught his first touchdown of the season on a three-yard pass from Patrick Mahomes in the 42–37 road victory.
+During a narrow Week 15 29–28 loss to the Chargers on Thursday Night Football, Robinson had two receptions for seven yards and a touchdown.
+In the next game against the Seattle Seahawks, he recorded two receptions for 17 yards and a touchdown during the 38–31 road loss.
+During the regular season finale against the Raiders, Robinson caught an 89-yard touchdown, which was Mahomes' 50th touchdown pass of the season, in the 35–3 blowout victory.

+Robinson finished the 2018 season with 22 receptions for 288 yards and four touchdowns in 16 games and five starts.
+The Chiefs finished the 2018 season atop the AFC West with a 12–4 record and qualified for the playoffs as the #1-seed.
+During the AFC Championship Game against the New England Patriots, Robinson had a 27-yard reception in the 37–31 overtime loss.